SHOP ALL PRODUCTS NOW

 On a deeper level, THC stimulates neurons in the brain’s hypothalamus, which is the portion of the brain responsible for food cravings.
 This can cause hunger even though your body is not in need of calories.

-These effects are why THCa, THC, and other marijuana products are used in patients dealing with certain conditions, like cancer.
+These effects are why THCa, THC, and other cannabis products are used for patients dealing with certain conditions that affect appetite.

 Muscle relaxation